top of page

 Important Notice: This page is continuously updated to reflect the latest research, studies, and publications.
 The content may change as new information and findings become available.

-The "Dominant Blue Eye" (DBE) gene is a mutation that enables cats to inherit vivid deep blue or uniquely coloured eyes.
-This dominant gene shows incomplete penetrance.
-When a DBE cat mates with non-DBE cat, about half the kittens may inherit DBE, potentially resulting in blue-eyed or odd-eyed offspring.
+The term “Dominant Blue Eye” (DBE) refers to several independent mutations that enable cats to inherit vivid deep blue or uniquely coloured eyes.
+These mutations show dominant inheritance with incomplete penetrance.
+When a DBE cat is bred to a non-DBE cat, approximately half of the offspring may inherit the DBE allele, potentially resulting in blue-eyed or odd-eyed kittens.

 • Odd eyes

-• Normal eyes (yellow, green, or blue colour point)
+• Normal eye colours (yellow, green, or blue from colourpoint genetics)

 Several known DBE mutations exist, potentially on different chromosomes and in various genes.
 Similar mutations occur in humans and other animals like mice, ferrets, dogs, and horses).
 Human mutations became well-known through Dutch scientist, ophthalmologist, and geneticist Petrus Johannes Waardenburg, who studied and described them between 1948 and 1951.